(A) Conflict with Revised Code

 (3) All applicable requirements contained in the Revised Code sections referenced in paragraph (A)(2) of this rule have been incorporated in this rule.

-Certain situations are not subject to the three tier sanction policy set forth in rule 5101:1-3-15 of the Administrative Code but continue to be subject to existing statutory and administrative rule penalties even if the requirement is included as part of the assistance group's self sufficiency contract.
+A penalty is a negative action that occurs in certain situations that are not subject to the three tier sanction policy set forth in rule 5101:1-3-15 of the Administrative Code but continue to be subject to existing statutory and administrative rule penalties even if the requirement is included as part of the assistance group's self sufficiency contract.
+The individual who is under penalty remains a work eligible individual as defined in paragraph (B) of rule 5101:1-3-12 of the Administrative Code.
 The following list of penalties is not all inclusive.

-(1) The following penalties result in the denial or termination of Ohio works first (OWF):
+(1) What penalties result in the denial or termination of Ohio works first (OWF)?

 (a) Failure or refusal to sign the self sufficiency contract by a work eligible individual as set forth in rule 5101:1-3-11 of the Administrative Code.